SvetlozarValchev/challenges/1. About you/README.md

 ### Tell us about one of your commercial projects with Node.js and/or AngularJS.

-##### BeamNG.Drive UI (Angular 1.x)

-Web-based UI running on CEF that communicated to the game data through LUA function calls that were injected to the global namespace.

 ##### Insurance App (Angular 1.x)

 Mobile App that allows you to manage your insurance policies and take pictures of your car and send them to the insurers directly.